desdelgado/Predicting-Roses/README.md

 In summary, I ended up not being able to get lower than a two round error when predicting elimination since the data collected didn't have enough correlation to the target variable.
 We can still have a vague idea of if a contestant will be eliminated towards the beginning or end of the show, but there is certainly room for improvement which is exciting.
 After looking around, I couldn't find a good dataset to use and ended up constructing one from scratch by scraping various webpages and sorting the information into a nice table.

 This project ended up being rather long, so I broke it up into three parts and created a table of contents.
-If you are interested in the data engineering read parts 1 and 2.
-If you want to learn more about the machine learning read part 3.
+If you are interested in the data engineering, read parts 1 and 2.
+If you want to learn more about the machine learning, read part 3.

 ## Table of Contents